 However, it was soon moved closer to the town of Maxwell, Nebraska.
 It was renamed Fort McPherson on February 26, 1866, to honor General James B. McPherson, who had fallen while fighting with General William T. Sherman against the Confederate forces in the battle for Atlanta.
-The main activities of the Fort during its 17 years of activity, were escorting stagecoaches and immigrant wagon trains; pursuing and punishing Indians for depredations; and protecting the mail and the telegraph lines.
+The main activities of the fort during its 17 years of activity, were escorting stagecoaches and emigrant wagon trains; pursuing and punishing Indians for depredations; and protecting the mail and the telegraph lines.

 Fort McPherson played an important role in the Indian Wars from 1864 until its abandonment in 1880.
 Numerous important campaigns and expeditions were launched from the fort including that of General Eugene Carr which culminated in the defeat of the Cheyenne Indians at the Battle of Summit Springs.
 Buffalo Bill Cody, the North Brothers, and the Pawnee Scouts all served at Fort McPherson during this period.
 Lieutenant Colonel George A. Custer led the 7th Cavalry from Fort McPherson on June 15th, 1867 for operations against Indians in Kansas.